Operad of posets 101: The Wix\'arika posets

 The coefficients of power series associated to more general posets, for instance series-parallel posets (which are generated by concatenation and disjoint union), are not topological invariants.
-For example, the poset $\chain[1]*(\chain[1]\bigsqcup \chain[1])*\chain[1]$ has first Betti number $1$ while the poset $\chain[2]*(\chain[1]\bigsqcup \chain[1])$ has first Betti number $0$.
+For example, the Hasse diagram of the poset $\chain[1]*(\chain[1]\sqcup \chain[1])*\chain[1]$ has first Betti number $1$ while the Hasse diagram of the poset $\chain[2]*(\chain[1]\sqcup \chain[1])$ has first Betti number $0$.
 Their order series, however, are the same.

-In the other direction we have the following statement.
+In the other direction, we have the following statement.